Self-adjointness for the MIT bag model on an unbounded cone: Introduction

-In the existing literature self-adjointness of the three-dimensional Dirac operators with the MIT bag boundary condition was first shown for $C^2$-smooth domains with compact boundaries~\cite{OV18, BHM20}; see also \cite{ALR17, ALR20} for related approaches.
-It is possible to regard Dirac operators with MIT bag boundary conditions in the framework of Dirac operators with Lorentz-scalar $\delta$-shell interactions; see \eg~\cite{AMV14, AMV15, AMV16, BEHL16, BHSS21, HOP18, OV18, CLMT21, B21b}, the review papers~\cite{BEHL19, OP21}, and the references therein.
-In particular, in~\cite{B21b} self-adjointness for interactions with non-compact supports less regular than $C^2$-smooth is shown, but the regularity assumptions there still exclude the conical surface.
-On the other hand, in~\cite{BHSS21} self-adjointness for interactions supported on boundaries of general bounded Lipschitz domains that can have conical points is proved, but compactness of the boundary is essential for their argument.
-Another difference with the approach of~\cite{BHSS21} is that they define the Dirac operator with the operator domain contained in the Sobolev space $H^{1/2}$ whereas in our construction we verify (essential) self-adjointness for a more regular operator domain.
+In the existing literature self-adjointness of the three-dimensional Dirac operators with the MIT bag boundary conditions was first shown for $C^2$-smooth domains with compact boundaries~\cite{OV18, BHM20}; see also \cite{ALR17, ALR20} for related approaches.
+It is possible to regard Dirac operators with MIT bag boundary conditions in the framework of Dirac operators with Lorentz-scalar $\delta$-shell interactions; see \eg~\cite{AMV14, AMV15, AMV16, BEHL16, BHSS21, HOP18, OV18, CLMT21, B21b, R2022}, the review papers~\cite{BEHL19, OP21}, and the references therein.
+In particular, in~\cite{B21b} self-adjoint\-ness for interactions with non-compact supports less regular than $C^2$-smooth is shown, but the regularity assumptions there still exclude the conical surface.
+On the other hand, in~\cite{BHSS21} self-adjointness for interactions supported on boundaries of general bounded Lipschitz domains that can have conical points is proved: a difference with the approach of~\cite{BHSS21} is that they define the Dirac operator with the operator domain contained in the Sobolev space $H^{1/2}$ whereas in our construction we verify (essential) self-adjointness for a more regular operator domain, contained in the Sobolev space $H^1$.
+We remark that the unboundedness of the conical domain is not a real issue: away from the vertex singularity the boundary of the domain is smooth, so it can be handled as in \cite{B21b, R2020}.
 Considering a more regular operator domain can in many cases lead to non-zero deficiency indices and, in fact, this happens in a related setting of two-dimensional polygons analysed in~\cite{LO18,PV19}.